Logarithmic Enriques varieties: Examples

 \subsubsection{Index $2$ log-Enriques varieties from moduli spaces of semistable sheaves on $K3$ surfaces}

 Here, we observe that Oguiso--Schr\"oer's construction of Enriques manifolds illustrated in \S \ref{sssec:moduli-stable-sheaves} generalizes to singular moduli spaces of semistable sheaves on $K3$ surfaces, which are known to be ISV~\cite{PR}.
 Indeed, let $S$ be a very general $K3$ surface carrying an Enriques involution $\iota_S$.
 By genericity we can assume that $\rho(S)=10$ and that the Picard lattice $\Pic(S)$ is $\iota_S$-invariant.
-Given a non-primitive Mukai vector $w=(r,l,\chi-r)\in H^*(S,\IZ)$ such that $w^2\equiv 0 \mod 4$ and a $w$-general polarization $H\in\Pic(S)$, the induced involution $\iota_S^*$ acts on the moduli space $M_{w,H}(S)$ of $H$-semistable sheaves on $S$ with Mukai vector $w$, and the quotient $M_{w,H}(S)/\iota_S^*$ is a log-Enriques variety of dimension $w^2+2$, of ISV type and index two.
+Given a non-primitive Mukai vector $w=(r,l,\chi-r)\in H^*(S,\IZ)$ such that $w^2\equiv 0 \mod 4$, $w^2\geq 4$ and a $w$-general polarization $H\in\Pic(S)$, the induced involution $\iota_S^*$ acts on the moduli space $M_{w,H}(S)$ of $H$-semistable sheaves on $S$ with Mukai vector $w$, and the quotient $M_{w,H}(S)/\langle\iota_S^*\rangle$ is a log-Enriques variety of dimension $w^2+2$, of ISV type and index two, since $\iota_S^*$ acts freely in codimension one by Lemma \ref{lem:isotropic-fixed-locus}.

 Moreover, if $\chi$ is odd, $\iota_S^*$ acts freely on the regular locus of $M_{w,H}(S)$, which is the locus of $H$-stable sheaves on $S$.
-In order to show this, it is enough to observe that the proof of ~\cite[Theorem~5.3]{OS1} works: if a stable sheaf $\cF$ is fixed, by descent there exists a coherent sheaf $\cF'$ on $S/\iota_S$ such that $\cF=p^*\cF'$, and thus $\chi=\chi(\cF)=2\chi(\cF')$, in contradiction with $\chi$ being odd.
+In order to show this, it is enough to observe that the proof of ~\cite[Theorem~5.3]{OS1} works: if a stable sheaf $\cF$ is fixed, by descent there exists a coherent sheaf $\cF'$ on $S/\langle\iota_S\rangle$ such that $\cF=p^*\cF'$, and thus $\chi=\chi(\cF)=2\chi(\cF')$, in contradiction with $\chi$ being odd.

 If $w=kv$ with $k\in\IZ$ and $v\in H^*(S,\IZ)$ primitive, the condition that $\chi$ is odd implies that $k$ is odd, so in particular the freeness of the action on the regular locus of $M_{w,H}(S)$ does not occur in the case that $M_{w,H}(S)$ is birational to an $OG10$ manifold.